Multiply the harvest by giving toward the $1 million match! Give Now!

 And the cornerstone of this household is Jesus.
 He is the Creator of the Church.
 He died to enable Her creation.
 Without Jesus, we have no more than a huge collection of deluded, pitiable, and hopeless people.

-“In whom the whole structure, being joined together, grows into a holy temple in the Lord.
-In him you also are being built together into a dwelling place for God by the Spirit.” -Ephesians 2:21-22
+“In him the whole building is joined together and rises to become a holy temple in the Lord.
+And in him you too are being built together to become a dwelling in which God lives by his Spirit.” -Ephesians 2:21-22

 In Jesus, the whole building is being fitted together.
 It is Jesus who causes the Church to work—to fit together, to function, to relate, to worship, to forgive, to reset, and to serve.